position-pal/Documentation/content/docs/4-detailed-design/3-notification-service.md

 ## Interaction

-The main flow scenario is depicted in the following sequence diagram:
+The main flow scenario is describe below and depicted in the following sequence UML diagram.

+Each group member registers its device token to the notification service through an external infrastructural component that will handle the reliable delivery of the notification to the device.
+Here it is abstracted away as `PushNotificationInfrastructure`.
+This token is stored in the `UsersTokensRepository` and associated with the user id.
+When a notification command is received, the `NotificationPublisher` retrieves the members of the group and sends the notification to each member's device.

 ```plantuml
 @startumll notification-service-interaction